 # tag_2: bar

 Look familiar?
 These are all the properties you would normally have to set up via the UI.
-As an added bonus, you can store values (such as S3 bucket names for boto3) in this file as well.
+As a bonus, you can also store values (such as S3 bucket names for boto3) in this file.
 That's dope.

 Setting up event.json

-The default event.json is about as simplistic as you can get, and naturally not very helpful at first (it isn't meant to be).
-These are the contents:
+The default event.json is as simplistic as you can get.
+Naturally, this is not very helpful initially (it isn't meant to be).
+These are the contents of our example:

 {